-- Donkeys have a natural dislike for dogs and coyotes – making them excellent guard animals.
+- As donkeys have a natural dislike for dogs and coyotes they make excellent guard animals.

 As they get closer to the sheep, you notice the donkey is already paying close attention to the dogs.
 Almost a dozen sheep are watching in the same direction as the donkey to see what unfolds.
 The sheep are of all sizes and ages.

-It looks like a tiny village worried that a battle was about to rage through their city walls.
+It looks like a tiny village worried that a battle is about to rage through their city walls.
 The donkey doesn’t wait for them to be close to the sheep.
 It goes to get a better look at the situation.
 Slow and firm, the donkey keeps a watchful eye on the brown dog.
-It’s almost like the donkeys, were saying something like, “Hey what are you doing on my lawn?”
+It’s almost as if the donkeys were saying something like, “Hey what are you doing on my lawn?”

 However, the donkey follows the brown dog, who is heading toward the sheep.
 Although it appears he is running to the sheep, the brown dog is just running through the sheep to get away from the donkey.
 It’s like the brown dog was curious and then feels a little fear.
 The brown dog made better choices in this situation, running as far away from the sheep as possible.

 Good thing this doggie wasn’t looking for trouble!
 Once the brown dog is away from the sheep, the white dog takes a run through the sheep.

 The dog gets close to the sheep and seems to be testing the waters.
 It’s like the dog wants to see how close the donkey will let them get to the sheep before they get a big buck from a hoof.
 While the dog isn’t trying to attack, the donkey takes no chances and keeps his nose a few feet away from the dog.